aryanbpatel/queens-solver/README.md

 A solver for LinkedIn's daily **Queens** puzzle, written as a binary integer linear program in Python with [PuLP](https://coin-or.github.io/pulp/).

-The rules of Queens boil down to a handful of "exactly one" constraints, which is exactly the kind of problem integer programming is built for.
+The rules of Queens boil down to a handful of 'only one' constraints, which is exactly the kind of problem integer programming is built for.
 This project models the puzzle that way, solves boards in a few milliseconds, checks whether a puzzle's answer is unique, and generates new puzzles.

+I was inspired to do this after learning the assignment problem in Linear Optimization.

 ![An unsolved 9x9 board next to the solver's answer](docs/before-after.png)